casdoor/casdoor-website/docs/how-to-connect/saml.md

 ## Using Casdoor as SAML IdP

 Casdoor now can be used as SAML IdP.
-Up to now the Casdoor have supported the main feature of SAML 2.0 .
+Up to now the Casdoor has supported the main feature of SAML 2.0 .

 ### Overview